Table of Contents for this Page

 - Who Paves the Asphalt Driveway – You might find hiring a smaller contractor saves you up to 15% over hiring a larger company to install your asphalt driveway.

 - Removal of Old Material – Tearing out old asphalt or concrete and disposing of it is costly.
 Driveway replacement vs a new driveway can cost nearly twice as much.
+Along with the driveway removal, if you have features like an electric security gate, it may also need to be removed and reinstalled, adding to your cost.

 - Extras – Stamped asphalt driveways look like paver stone driveways.
-They’re very attractive, but the cost of stamping will push the total cost above the estimates here – usually by $2.75 – $4.00 per square foot.
+They’re very attractive, but the cost of stamping will push the total cost above the estimates here – usually by $2.75 – $4.00 more per square foot.

 - Difficulty – If you live in a heavily wooded area and there are trees that need to be cut down and stumps that either have to be removed or grinded down, then this will add more cost to your asphalt project.
 Tree removal costs depend on the size of the tree and the difficulty of access for removal.
 Stump grinding costs between $135 – $300 or more per stump, depending on the size of stump.